dasarpai/old.dasarpai.github.io/_dsblog/2023-08-11-Types-of-Questions.md

 **Acronym: Remember Understanding means Applying, Analysing, Evaluating ideas and Creating solutions.**

-Keeping above goals and learning process in mind we can creating many kinds of questions.
+Keeping above goals and learning process in mind we should create many kinds of questions to ensure that learning is properly happening.

 ## 23 Types of Questions